 House fires can be one of the biggest risks to your home.
 Here we talk about how to prevent them and how to claim on your home insurance afterwards

 A house fire can be an extremely frightening and dangerous experience.
-We’ve put together this guide for help on how to prevent and cope with a fire – and explain what to do after a house fire, from an insurance perspective.
+We’ve put together this guide to help you prevent and cope with a fire – and explain what to do after a house fire from an insurance perspective.

 Often, people place smoke alarms in the kitchen and then disconnect them because they cause a nuisance during cooking.
-Statistically, more fires start in the kitchen than anywhere else, but to avoid sensitivity to everyday cooking mishaps like burning toast, it is best to place the smoke alarm just outside of the kitchen.
-It will still detect genuine kitchen fires, including those from white goods like fridges.
+Statistically, more fires start in the kitchen than anywhere else, but to avoid sensitivity to everyday cooking mishaps like burning toast, it’s best to place the smoke alarm just outside the kitchen.
+It’ll still detect genuine kitchen fires, including those from white goods like fridges.

 A fire in a bathroom or garage is relatively uncommon.
-It’s much easier for fires to take hold where there is lots of combustible material available: carpets, curtains, bedding and clothes.
-So it’s a good idea to have an alarm close to the bedrooms (such as on a landing), and in the living room.
+It’s much easier for fires to take hold where there’s a lot of combustible material such as carpets, curtains, bedding and clothes.
+It’s a good idea to have an alarm close to the bedrooms (such as on a landing), and in the living room.

 What to do during a house fire

-Where possible, you can extinguish a small fire by starving it of oxygen: for instance, use a damp tea towel to put out a chip pan fire.
-Do not attempt to tackle a large fire yourself.
+Where possible, you can extinguish a small fire by starving it of oxygen with a fire blanket.
+Don’t attempt to tackle a large fire yourself.
 Raise the alarm straight away and call the emergency services as soon as possible.

-If there is lots of smoke, crawl along the floor (smoke rises) and place a wet towel over your mouth.
-This will act as a filter to help you breathe more easily.
-If you’re not on the ground floor, first try escaping down the stairwell.
-Do not use any lifts.
+If there’s a lot of smoke, stay low if possible, as smoke rises.
+Place a wet towel over your mouth, which acts as a filter to help you breathe more easily.
+If you’re not on the ground floor, first try escaping down the stairwell – don’t use any lifts.